Akanaab-F/MOS-Screenshots/README.md

 - **Multi-user Support**: Each user has their own workspace and job history
 - **Real-time Progress Tracking**: Monitor job progress with live updates
-- **Background Processing**: Jobs run in the background using Celery
+- **Background Processing**: Jobs run in the background using threading
 - **User-friendly Interface**: Modern, responsive web interface
 - **File Validation**: Automatic validation of Excel file format and structure
 - **Secure File Handling**: Files are processed securely with user isolation